alwynwong/digital-goliath/clipboard.md

     },
     {
         "title": "Comprehensive Email Self-Review Guide",
         "text": "Tone: Is it collaborative and polished?
-Does it avoid being overly directive?\nStructure: Are ideas prioritized logically?
-Is the email scannable?\nClarity & Context: Are suggestions explained with enough context?
-Does the email align with the recipient’s perspective and role?\nProfessionalism: Is the phrasing tactful and polished?
-Are there any grammar, formatting, or consistency issues?\nCompleteness: Are all necessary details included to make the email actionable and aligned with the goals?"
+Does it avoid being overly directive?\n\nStructure: Are ideas prioritized logically?
+Is the email scannable?\n\nClarity & Context: Are suggestions explained with enough context?
+Does the email align with the recipient’s perspective and role?\n\nProfessionalism: Is the phrasing tactful and polished?
+Are there any grammar, formatting, or consistency issues?\n\nCompleteness: Are all necessary details included to make the email actionable and aligned with the goals?"
     }
 ]